101medialab/editorial-media-projects/hypebeast-gift-guide/cms/pages/index.md

 title: Home
 permalink: index.html
 layout: index.html
-slug: ''
+slug: ""
 tags: pages
+date: 2023-02-01T02:45:23.353Z
 seo:
   noindex: false
   title: Burberry Gift Guide 2022
-  description: >-
-    Welcome to Hypebeast’s curated Gift Index.
-A visual library of products is presented as an easy-to-navigate resource for all things gifting.
+  description: Welcome to Hypebeast’s curated Gift Index.
+A visual library of
+    products is presented as an easy-to-navigate resource for all things gifting.
 This week, some Burberry icons make a return in the brand’s latest offering. og:title: Burberry Gift Guide 2022
-  additional_tags: >-
-    <meta content="Welcome to Hypebeast’s curated Gift Index.
-A visual library
+  additional_tags: <meta content="Welcome to Hypebeast’s curated Gift Index.
+A
-    of products is presented as an easy-to-navigate resource for all things gifting.
-This week, some Burberry icons make a return in the brand’s latest offering." property="og:description"><meta content="Welcome to Hypebeast’s
+    visual library of products is presented as an easy-to-navigate resource for all things gifting.
+This week, some Burberry icons make a return in the brand’s latest offering." property="og:description"><meta content="Welcome
-    curated Gift Index.
+    to Hypebeast’s curated Gift Index.
 A visual library of products is presented as an easy-to-navigate resource for all things gifting.
 This week, some Burberry icons make a return in the brand’s latest offering." property="twitter:description"><meta property="og:type" content="website">
   twitter:title: Burberry Gift Guide 2022
 ---